 If you are looking for the reasons why learning about Remembrance Day in important, be sure to read our blog post called The Importance of Remembrance Day.

-Although there are many books out there here is a list of our favourites.
+Although there are many books to acknowledge Remembrance Day out there here is a list of our favourites.
 We collect these books and keep an entire bin of them available to students.

 A Poppy is to Remember by Heather Patterson – Learn how the poppy became a symbol for Remembrance Day.